How to Get a Better Webinar Background: A Guide

 We understand that a lot of people are new to the whole remote life.
 Many are suddenly working from home, in spaces that don’t normally provide the best work environment, let alone the best webinar background.

-But this guide isn’t about screaming kids or pantsless spouses.
+But this guide isn’t about screaming kids.

 This is about setting the “stage” so that your webinar background doesn’t hurt your credibility.